tfielder/api_weather_planner/README.md

 * [Tech Stack List](#tech-stack-list)

 ## <a name="introduction"></a>Introduction
   Many of us plan our activities and what we'll wear based on the weather, so why not have all of these in one place?
-Weather Planner is a basic app that integrates the weather, apparel recommendations based on the weather, and daily events all in one place.
+The Weather Planner API supports the Weather Planner app that integrates the weather, apparel recommendations based on the weather, and daily events all in one place.

-  Visit the app here:
+  Visit the api here:

   This app also makes use of the weather planner backend api.
   The backend api repo can be found here: